 Why Columbus, Why Now?

 Columbus has been named the best city for work in the tech industry.
-The cost of living here is 10% below that of the national average.
+The cost of living here is 10% below that of the national average, and the many amenities the city offers help increase the quality of life that locals can enjoy.
 The infrastructure and location of Columbus have also contributed to the number of companies flocking to the city.
 The infrastructure of the city is great for the tech industry since there is an expansive fiber-optic network.
 This is important because fiber-optics allow for the transmission of digital information.
 With a larger network, it enables an increased amount of data to move quicker.
 There is also the New Albany International Business Park, which is 4000 acres, contains 10 million square feet of space, and many companies already reside there.

 Columbus is an ideal destination for companies needing to expand their technological infrastructure.
 Google’s investment in the city is a prime example.
 With Google’s data center expansion, the company will be more prepared to maintain increased data usage as time goes on.
 Columbus is proving to be the next hotspot for companies in the tech industry.
-The state of Ohio is also accessible to about half of the United States via automobile thus further enhancing its demand.
+The state of Ohio is also accessible to about half of the United States via automobile, ranking it high for connectivity and further enhancing its demand.
 Additionally, given the government incentives provided, Columbus is sure to be a mainstay in the tech community for the foreseeable future.

 At One America Works, we are future-focused on how to connect the dots in the national economy for growth companies, thriving cities, and individuals looking for their next opportunity.
 Is Columbus the right city for your company’s growth?
 Check us out and see how we can help!